-Andrew Welch's Town Crier Uniform
+Andrew Welch's Town Crier Outfit

 In the first place, the town crier's job was to convey messages from the authority of the land - indeed an assault on a town crier carrying out their duties was at one time considered as treasonous as an attack on the person whose authority they represented.
 It was therefore important that the garb of the town crier reflect that authority in some impressive fashion.